yutakahirano/ws-over-http2/ws-over-http2-message-mapping.md

 A WebSocket message consists of a HEADERS frame and subsequent possibly multiple DATA frames.
 END_SEGMENT flag MUST be set at the last frame of a WebSocket message.
 That is, WebSocket over HTTP/2.0 defines _segment_ in [HTTP/2.0] as _WebSocket message_.
+END_STREAM flag MUST be set on the last frame of the message and MUST NOT be set on any other frames.
 Note that it is possible to create a message having no payload data.
-In such a case, END_SEGMENT flag of the HEADERS frame MUST be set.
+In such a case, END_SEGMENT flag MUST be set on the HEADERS frame.

 The HEADERS frame stores message meta information.